List of Victorious characters: Robbie Shapiro

 Robbie Shapiro (portrayed by Matt Bennett) is a sophomore and is one of Tori's friends at Hollywood Arts.
 He speaks along with a puppet, Rex Powers, whom he and all others speak to as if it were an actual person.
 Robbie is a skilled ventriloquist, but he was uncredited for his talent until the episode "Freak the Freak Out".
-In the episode, Robbie does not understand why he was referred to as a "ventriloquist", which either jokingly indicates that Rex has a mind of his own and is not controlled by Robbie at all or (in a more serious matter) that Robbie suffers from schizophrenia, therefore considering Rex a real person.
+In the episode, Robbie does not understand why he was referred to as a "ventriloquist", which either jokingly indicates that Rex has a mind of his own and is not controlled by Robbie whatsoever or (in a more serious matter) that Robbie has schizophrenia, therefore considering Rex a real person.
 He is said to have had Rex since he was little and they are almost always seen together.
 Robbie personifies Rex, which leads to many arguments about Rex's true sentience.
 He constantly argues that Rex is not a puppet or dummy when told otherwise.
 Robbie is close to Rex and affectionate towards him, though Rex ridicules him often.

 Robbie is considered shy and nerdy, but a good, loyal, and honest friend to others.
 Robbie has a great deal of trouble with relationships and attracting girls.
 Robbie is also in love with Cat Valentine, which is proven in the episode "The Blonde Squad" in which Robbie writes and sings the song 'I Think You're Swell' for her.
 The song is about what a great person she is, and how they get along so well, and that she is all he thinks about.
 She, however, does not appear to get the true feelings behind it, though she does appear to greatly enjoy the song.
 He is also shown to be the only one who knows Cat's full name, Caterina.
 He does not seem to have a sense of privacy.
 His only relative who has ever been seen is his grandmother.
 Robbie is intolerant to gluten, otherwise known as Celiac Disease.
 It is revealed in the episode 'Wok Star' that Robbie is Jewish because he spent his Bar Mitzvah money on leather pants and male make-up.
 He is also mistaken for a girl in a couple of episodes such as 'Locked Up!', in which he is in a completely different situation in jail in a foreign country.